-Communication (ISAP 1, 2) – Any statement (including oral statements) issued or made by an actuary with respect to actuarial services.
+Communication (ISAP 1, 2, 3) – Any statement (including oral statements) issued or made by an actuary with respect to actuarial services.

+Constructive Obligation (ISAP 3) – As defined by the IASB in paragraph 10 of IAS 37 Provisions, Contingent Liabilities and Contingent Assets, as amended in October 2010, by IFRS 9, Financial instruments: “an obligation that derives from an [reporting] entity's actions where:

+by an established pattern of past practice, published policies or a sufficiently specific current statement, the [reporting] entity has indicated to other parties that it will accept certain responsibilities; and

+as a result, the [reporting] entity has created a valid expectation on the part of those other parties that it will discharge those responsibilities.”

+In paragraph 4(c) of IAS 19 Employee Benefits, the IASB further states “Informal practices give rise to a constructive obligation where the [reporting] entity has no realistic alternative but to pay employee benefits.”

+Employee benefits (ISAP 3) – As defined by the IASB in paragraph 8 of IAS 19 Employee Benefits, as amended through [mmm 2014]: “all forms of consideration given by an [reporting] entity in exchange for service rendered by employees or for the termination of employment.”

 Entity (ISAP 1, 2) – The subject, in whole or in part, of the actuarial services, including an enterprise, an insurer, a pensions or benefits plan, a social security scheme, an individual, a government department or agency, a group, etc.

 Financial Analysis (ISAP 2) – Any formal actuarial analysis.
 What constitutes a formal actuarial analysis is a matter for the actuary’s judgment but might include work required by law and work requested by the principal to inform decisions.
 A financial analysis might include but is not limited to: